This is a true comfort food recipe. Serve it with mashed or roasted vegetables for Sunday dinner or holiday meal.

 If you're a regular reader, you know I grow herbs, and a few vegetables, in my garden every summer.
 The Growing section has some great tips that I will be using as I prep my garden this year.
 I'm also looking forward to trying the homemade beeswax candles in the Living section.
 There's even a natural egg coloring how-to, just in time for Easter.

-You can look inside the book on Amazon to see the full table of contents.
 Here's the Italian braised lamb shoulder with tomatoes recipe from the book:

 Italian Braised Lamb Shoulder Chops